rwoll/CS051Proposal/README.md

 ## Questions to Consider

-+ What are the Pros and Cons of using GitHub and Git?
 + How setup the current lab folders to work with GitHub?
     + All that needs to be done, is to initialize a repository in the containing folder of the starter code, push it to the remote